 Since COTH is a connectional church, a portion of our mission budget is allocated to the Presbytery of Denver, the Synod of the Rocky Mountains, and the PCUSA General Assembly to support a multitude of Church wide (local and international) mission projects.
 The Love in Action Team coordinates three PCUSA special offerings annually, as well as regularly donates to PCUSA Missions and Denver Presbytery.

-Peace & Global Witness Offering – promoted during A season of Peace (September) and received on World Communion Sunday (the first Sunday in October).
+Peace & Global Witness Offering: Promoted during A Season of Peace (September) and received on World Communion Sunday (the first Sunday in October).
 25% is designated by COTH.

 Opportunities for COTH to Serve You